 The blocks of any blockchain can be hashed using hash functions.
 However, to make these blocks a blockchain, blocks need to be connected to one another.
 As it turns out, a special tool called hash pointers can be used.
 These are placed into the hash value of the block, so that the data in any block also contains its hash pointer to the previous block it is connected to.
 We will discuss the hash pointer’s implementation more closely in the coming chapters.

 Mathematically it is not enough to know that there is a chain of blocks defined by hash pointers, but it is also necessary to find a method that allows identifying if a block is already a part of a chain, and if so, where it is located.
 As decrypting hash functions is time-consuming, their use in defining the location of each block in a chain is not effective.
 Consequently, a method that stores and manages hash pointers efficiently is needed.
 Therefore, the use of e.g., Merkle trees is needed (see Martínez et al. 2020).

 Figure 3.2 depicts a simple Merkle tree.
-The hash pointers are organised into a Merkle tree and, as we will learn in the coming chapters, all the blockchain information is collected into Merkle trees.
+The hash pointers are organised into a Merkle tree and all the blockchain information is collected into Merkle trees.
 The information in Merkle trees in blockchains are hashes of transaction data.

 Link to the article by Martínez et al. (2020):